What is an Enterprise Information System for Industrial Automation?

-Enterprise Information Solutions has a wide scope of software solutions including SCADA Software, SCADA Historian (Data Historian for short), edge technologies like software device drivers, advanced applications, Control Systems, EAM gateways and the list goes on.
-At the core of Industrial Automation, is SCADA and Process Data Historian.
+Enterprise Information Solutions can have a very wide scope of software components including SCADA Software, SCADA Historian (Data Historian for short), edge technologies like software device drivers, advanced applications, Control Systems, EAM gateways and the list goes on.
+At the core of an Industrial Automation solution is SCADA and a Process Data Historian.
 These mature product types have become the main staple for managing critical infrastructure associated with intelligent assets.
-Evidence of how stable some of these systems are, is measured in “up time”, and for some systems is in the order of 99.999% available.
+Evidence of how stable some of these systems are, is measured in “up time”, and for some systems this is in the order of 99.999% availability.

 Parasyn designs, implements and supports various process historian technologies for industry.
-We also procure and provision the software products, transition onto existing data centre infrastructure or work closely with 3rd party service providers or the client’s internal IT personnel to scope and specify what is required to establish suitable software solution infrastructure.
+We also procure and provision all of the software products, transition onto existing data centre infrastructure or work closely with 3rd party service providers and the client’s internal IT personnel to scope and specify what is required to establish suitable software solution infrastructure.
 To achieve this, a managed service arrangement or a turnkey project structure can be the delivery platform.
 In the case of critical infrastructure High Availability components and products can be specified at the plant and enterprise level to ensure the necessary overall reliability is achieved.
-The specification, selection and licensing of enterprise information solutions which include process data historians can create a world of pain if not approached from a system’s engineering practice perspective (OT – Operational Technology bias).
+The specification, selection and licensing of enterprise information solutions can create a world of pain if not approached from a system’s engineering practice perspective (OT – Operational Technology bias).

-Organisations which take an enterprise view of SCADA sourced data, widen their scope and improve operations as the feedback loop envelope for operational systems widens.
-This is more a human interaction activity than anything, however the technology platform exposes the data sets so that humans can consume and demonstrate their findings with ease.
-For repeatable processes, these optimisations can be captured and are less dependent on intimate user knowledge, which is typical for plant-based SCADA systems.
+Organisations which take an enterprise view of SCADA, widen their scope and improve operations as the feedback loop envelope for operational systems widens.
+This is more a human benefit more than anything, however the technology platform exposes the data sets so that humans can consume trusted data and essential information and then demonstrate their findings with ease.
+For repeatable processes, these system wide optimisations can be captured using information management techniques and are less dependent on intimate user knowledge, which is typical for plant-based SCADA systems.
 The typical enterprise data consumer’s less “technical” perspective on “what they see” drives better metadata management adding context and meaning to everything the business does from that day forward.
+The business assets are linked to other enterprise systems.

 The process data historian is the key software component for enterprise information solutions for managing critical plant, critical remote assets and metering devices.
 Virtually anything that is instrumented is ripe for “harvesting”.
 How the system is designed to reliably collect information is more than a basic opinion about which is the “best brand”.
-How the collected information is displayed, often by dashboards or some other “visualisation”, is only as good as the underlying data.
-If you need help deciding what to use or how to design your first or next system, this is something we love to help with.
+How the collected information is displayed, often by dashboards or other “visualisation”, is only as good as the underlying data.
+The data needs to be trusted.
+The data needs to be of value to the organisation.
+Data Management is key to creating a useful data lake which hosts process data.
+If you need help deciding what to use or how to design your first or next system, this is something we passionate about.

-High performance historians store time series data (i.e. the value of a data sample, the time and date and some metadata to provide context for the data sample) as efficiently as possible to minimise the disk space required.
+High performance data historians store time series data (i.e. the value of a data sample, the time and date and some metadata to provide context for the data sample) as efficiently as possible to minimise the disk space required.
 Fast retrieval is paramount for accessing the vast amounts of information gathered by process data historians.
-Information is stored efficiently in sequence of the events as they occurred even if the data was received out of sequence.
+Information is stored efficiently in the sequence of the events (as they occurred in time) even if the data was received out of sequence.

 Governments, regulatory bodies and business have all been steadily increasing their demand for more accurate, validated and timely data.
 Organisation Compliance Reporting & Data Analysis requirements have therefore naturally become increasingly important as deregulation and privatisation takes a hold across the globe.
-Managing assets holistically according to how the business manages the asset and not how the operations group repairs and maintains the asset, no longer needs to be mutually exclusive.
+Managing assets holistically according to how the business manages the asset and not how the operations group repairs and maintains the asset, no longer needs to be managed in isolation. mutually exclusive.
 More and more organisations are turning to enterprise data historians as the vehicle to store critical information that they rely on and trust.
+The strongest benefit of implementing and ENTERPRISE wide historian is sharing of information outside the boundaries of geography, divisions and areas of responsibility.
+The silos are removed.

 When designed and implement correctly, an enterprise data historian creates a lifelong dependency for organisational user groups that are serious about sharing information and quality management.

 The choice of which technology platform to use can be an expensive one.
 Overall, if the process data historian is over specified for the application, when expansion time comes it will be painful.
-Getting this right is something Parasyn can help you with.
+Factors include; speed of data storage, storage efficiency, connectivity to source devices, interoperability, client access methods and speed of data retrieval.
+Each vendor’s product differs from another.
+None of them are the same.
+Getting this right is something Parasyn can help with.

 What are the important features or differentiators between the Tier 1 Enterprise Historians?

 Tier 1 is a generic term frequently used for the large and enterprise wide process historian.
-Local Plant Historians are usually not suitable for this type of application unless the architecture supports a cascaded model where the plant historian being used as an enterprise historian is used to mimic or present aggregated values rather than the single source of truth main repository.
-However, there are high end historians suitable as a single layer Tier 1 Historian.
-With this model, cascading is not required.
+Local Plant Historians are usually not suitable for this type of application unless the architecture supports a cascaded model where the plant historian being used rolls up into the enterprise historian and is used to mimic or present aggregated values and the single source of truth.
+However, there are high end historians suitable as a single layer Tier 1 Historian which do not need to use a cascaded architecture.

 - Production Server price (this is the core product)